 MSc Advanced Practice

-Applicants who have completed the Royal College of Physicians and Surgeons of Glasgow (RCPSG) Postgraduate Diploma in Travel Medicine or International Expedition and Wilderness Medicine are eligible to apply to this pathway within the MSc Advanced Practice course.
+Applicants who have completed the RCPSG Postgraduate Diploma in Travel Medicine or the RCPSG Postgraduate Diploma in International Expedition and Wilderness Medicine can progress to an MSc Advanced Practice pathway at Glasgow Caledonian University.

 MSc Advanced Practice (Travel Medicine)